Speeches and Writings 1832–1858

 Click here to add this title with the Bicentennial Red dustjacket.

-E-book edition: Abraham Lincoln: Speeches and Writings 1832–1858 is available for the Kindle, Nook, Kobo, and iPad (through iTunes) and will soon be available for Google Books and Sony Reader.
+E-book edition: Abraham Lincoln: Speeches and Writings 1832–1858 is available for the Kindle, Nook, Kobo, iBooks, and Google Books.

 The works of Abraham Lincoln preceding the famous Lincoln-Douglas debates illuminate the political career of one of our most courageous presidents and reveal his extraordinary gifts as a writer.
 Covering the years 1832 to 1858, this Library of America volume contains 240 speeches, letters, drafts, and fragments that record his emergence as an eloquent anti-slavery advocate and defender of the Constitution.